klaviyo-labs/Pet-Party-Planner/README.md

 ## How this app integrates with Klaviyo

 > [!CAUTION]
-> For OAuth apps, all API calls should come from the server-side API (as opposed to using our [client-side APIs](https://developers.klaviyo.com/en/reference/create_client_event) which customers use for a variety or reasons) for consistency and use of OAuth-specific features.
+> For OAuth apps, it's required to have all API calls come from the server-side API (as opposed to using our [client-side APIs](https://developers.klaviyo.com/en/reference/create_client_event) which customers use for a variety or reasons).
+Using server-side APIs ensures consistency and use of OAuth-specific features.
 >
-> If your OAuth app does not make calls via your app's specific OAuth access token, the end user may experience unexpected behavior when using your OAuth app.
+> If your OAuth app does not make calls via your app's specific OAuth access token, your app will not be accepted to Klaviyo's app marketplace and the end user may experience unexpected behavior when using your OAuth app.

 ### OAuth Connection Flow